 Bouchard, L. M., Shin, S. H., & Chartier, K. G. (in press).
 Alcohol use in adolescence across U.S. race/ethnicity: Considering cultural factors in prevention and interventions.
 In D. Frings & I. P. Albery (Eds.), The handbook for alcohol use and abuse: Understanding from synapse to society.
 Elsevier.

-Bouchard, L. M., Price, S. K., & Swan, L. E. T. The role of the contemporary Christian Church in the rural American South: Philosophical approaches to operationalizing religion in research.
+Bouchard, L. M., Price, S. K., & Swan, L. E. T. (in press).
+The role of the contemporary Christian Church in the rural American South: Philosophical approaches to operationalizing religion in research.
 Social Work & Christianity.

 Hitti, S. A., McDonald, S. E., Green, K., Bouchard, L. M., & Sullivan, T. Evaluation of the self-report Inventory of Callous-Unemotional Traits in a sample of urban middle school students: A multidimensional Rasch analysis.
 Journal of Psychopathology and Behavioral Assessment.

 Farmer, E. M. Z. & Bouchard, L. M. (2019).
 Rural-urban differences in outcomes from group home treatment for youth.
 Poster presentation for the Society of Social Work and Research 23rd Annual Conference, January, 2019.
 San Francisco, CA.